seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 794 (not including SNU 2D ProgrammingTools IDE repositories, out of the scope (4) as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 795 (not including SNU 2D ProgrammingTools IDE repositories, out of the scope (4) as this would raise the count above 1,000, and wouldn't be necessary)

-//// 790+4=794
+//// 791+4=795

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 61 (2025, Wednesday, January 1st at 12:49 pm PST)
+//// File version: 62 (2025, Thursday, January 2nd at 01:45 pm PST)
-//// Line count (including blank lines and compiler line): 1,111
+//// Line count (including blank lines and compiler line): 1,113

 //// ----------------------------------------------------- \\\\